-Criteria Points Project Design and Feasibility 30 Points Projects are designed to meet the community's needs.
-This includes, but is not limited to, appropriate scope, scale, components, etc. Work Plans include clear timelines, discrete tasks, and detailed deliverables.
-Budgets have adequate detail and demonstrate financial feasibility.
-Readiness documentation (e.g., CEQA, site control, permits) demonstrate that readiness has been met at time of application or within one (1) year of grant execution.
-Implementation 20 Points Projects address climate adaptation and resilience goals for the Project Area and demonstrate the project itself will be climate resilient.
-2. Projects provide multiple community benefits to the Project Area (e.g., education, ongoing engagement, economic opportunities).
-Applicant has identified potential negative impacts of each project (e.g., temporary relocation, disruption during construction, potential displacement) and developed mitigation strategies and/or contingency plans.
+- 1. Projects address climate adaptation and resilience goals for the Project Area and demonstrate the project itself will be climate resilient. - 2.
+Projects provide multiple community benefits to the Project Area (e.g., education, ongoing engagement, economic opportunities). - 3.
+Applicant has identified potential negative impacts of each project (e.g., temporary relocation, disruption during construction, potential displacement) and developed mitigation strategies and/or contingency plans. - 4.
 Projects include clear plans for long-term operations and maintenance, including coordination with appropriate responsible parties.

-PROHOUSING POLICY INCENTIVE - 5 POINTS
+PROHOUSING POLICY INCENTIVE

-Criteria Points

 Prohousing Policy Incentive

 Maximum points will be awarded to a Project Area designated as a Prohousing jurisdiction.
-Partial points are available to Project Area jurisdictions that have applied for, and are awaiting designation, and has been determined by HCD to have adopted VMT-reducing Prohousing criteria as listed in Appendix D .
-5 Points
+Partial points are available to Project Area jurisdictions that have applied for, and are awaiting designation, and has been determined by HCD to have adopted VMT-reducing Prohousing criteria as listed in Appendix D.